Dolphin Class

 Maths

-This half term we will be learning about addition and subtraction.
-We will be using our knowledge of place value to help us to understand the written methods and complete mental arithmetic challenges.
-We will be learning how to add and subtract using concrete apparatus such as Numicon and Dienes and then we will move onto pictorial representations before finally learning about the written methods.
-We will learn to understand how the two operations are the inverse of one another.
+This half term we will be learning about fractions.
+We will explore the concept of fractions using concrete apparatus then we will move onto pictorial representations, enabling us to demonstrate how we have been thinking and working mathematically.
 We will also be developing our mental multiplication and division skills through our daily practice on TT Rockstars.

 Discovery Learning